Additional Required Application Materials for International Students

 International applicants are except from the TOEFL testing for admissions only if, within five years of the proposed term of enrollment, he or she has completed at least two academic years of full-time study as defined by the home institution, or completed a graduate degree in a country where English is the primary language and in a school where English is the primary language of instruction.

 All TOEFL test scores should be reported through ETS to Institution Code 1836.
 A Department code is not needed, however, if one is required, please use “78”. ( You may upload a scanned PDF copy of the full official score report to your application as "supplemental material" until official scores are received.)

-Additional Information for MCS-DS Applicants Only
+Additional Information for Online MCS and MCS-DS Applicants

 MCS-DS applicants whose native language is not English and who do not qualify for an English proficiency exemption as described by the University of Illinois Graduate College will be considered for a waiver if they meet BOTH of the following criteria: